aws-samples/aws-copilot-cli-streamlit/README.md

 # Deploy an Machine Learning Service Quickly on Fargate using Streamlit and AWS Copilot

-This repository shows show to rapidly deploy a Machine Learning ML service on Amazon Web Services (AWS) Cloud, using AWS Farget and Streamlit.
+This repository shows show to rapidly deploy a Machine Learning ML service on Amazon Web Services (AWS) Cloud, using AWS Fargate and Streamlit.
 The primary of focus of this pattern is how to get an ML service up and running quickly on AWS.
 For reference, you will create a text summarization application service using the Hugging Face Transformers library.